 What are the opening and closing times of the UFIT clinic?

-The UFIT clinic is open from 8AM-8PM on weekdays, and 8AM-2PM on Saturdays.
-We are closed on Sundays.
-For Public Holidays please contact us by email with email@example.com or call us on +65 6532 2025.
+The UFIT clinic is open from 8AM-8PM on weekdays, and 8AM-1PM on Saturdays.
+We are closed on Sundays and public holidays.

 I have an issue I want seen, so who should I book in to see?